QuantLet/DYTEC/P_beta_est/README.md

 Name of Quantlet : P_beta_est

 Published in : 'P. Burdejova, W.K.
-HÃ¤rdle, P.Kokoszka and Q.Xiong (2015): Change point and trend
+Härdle, P.Kokoszka and Q.Xiong (2015): Change point and trend
 analyses of annual expectile curves of tropical storms'

 Description : 'Plots the squared norms of normalized differences of mean functions for expectile